 Allows you to quickly navigate to an Outlook folder by typing a few characters of the folder name, using the Quick Pick Window.

-This button will file all messages from the current folder which have the same subject as the message you have highlighted.
+This button will file all messages from the current folder which have the same subject as one of the messages you have highlighted.
 Great timesaver!

-This button will file all messages from the current folder which were sent by the same person as the message you have highlighted.
+This button will file all messages from the current folder which were sent by the same senders as the messages you have highlighted.
 Great timesaver!

 Configure a reminder on the new task, so Outlook notifies you when it is time to work on it.
 After that you can file the original message out of the Inbox to keep the Inbox small.